dulvui/awesome-godot/README.md

 - [Super Tux Party](https://gitlab.com/SuperTuxParty/SuperTuxParty) - A free/libre and open-source party game that is meant to replicate the feel of games such as Mario Party.
 - [Tanks of Freedom II](https://github.com/P1X-in/Tanks-of-Freedom-3-D) - Free turn-based isometric strategy game in voxel art.
 - [Thrive](https://github.com/Revolutionary-Games/Thrive/) - A free, open-source game about the evolution of life (Mono).
+- [Ball2Box](https://github.com/dulvui/ball2box) - Shoot the ball into the box, available for iOS, Android and html5.

 #### Godot 3.1